 Final Sharpening

-For the final sharpening, I usually do this pretty basic technique using the High Pass filter.
+For the final sharpening, I usually use this pretty basic technique: the High Pass filter.
 It’s in Photoshop under Filters->Others->High Pass.

 To do this, create a duplicate layer or a stamp visible layer, then apply the filter with about a .5 to 1.5-pixel setting.
-Then set the blending mode to Overlay, Soft Light, or Linear Light.
-Whichever looks best to you.
-I usually set Linear Light which is often too strong, then I pull it back with opacity if need be.
+Then, set the blending mode to Overlay, Soft Light, or Linear Light—whichever looks best to you.
+I usually set Linear Light, which is often too strong, and then pull it back with opacity if need be.

-Back In Lightroom, I did my final crop, a few more color tweaks, and exported.
+Back in Lightroom, I did my final crop, made a few more color tweaks, and exported it.

-It’s usually a good idea to input all your photo metadata in Lightroom – keywords, copyright, photo name, description, etc before exporting.
-For copyright purposes.
+For copyright purposes, it’s usually a good idea to input all your photo metadata in Lightroom – keywords, copyright, photo name, description, etc.- before exporting.

 That’s It!
-My basic photography technique for shooting from buildings high up in the air through tinted glass where you’re not allowed to use tripods.
-Easy right?
+This is my basic photography technique for shooting from buildings high up in the air through tinted glass where tripods are not allowed.
+Easy, right?

 The Final Shot – Above Tokyo